adinabo/skincare_journal/README.md

 Another major issue discovered during development is that a user's selected skin type is only temporarily saved in the database.
 After restarting the server, the skin type appears to be deleted or lost, and the user needs to update their skin type again.

 This bug also significantly affects the user experience by causing frustration and confusion.
 Users may believe their preferences are saved, only to find them missing later.
 Fixing this issue is crucial to ensuring that users can reliably set and maintain their skin type preferences across sessions.

+3. Some visual inconsistencies when opening the ingredients modal.

 # Testing
 ## Manual Testing